blackberry-garance/flowershow-app/blog/how-to-publish-repository-with-markdown.md

 ---
-title: How to Publish Your Markdown Repository
+title: How to Publish Your Repository with Markdown Content
 date: 2025-06-04
 authors:
   - rufuspollock
   - olayway
-description: Learn how to publish your existing markdown repository with Flowershow in 2 simple steps.
+description: Learn how to publish your repository containing markdown files with Flowershow in 2 simple steps.
 image: /assets/new-site-modal.png
 ---

 Hi everyone!
-In this short guide, we'll show you how to publish your existing markdown repository quickly and easily using Flowershow.
+In this short guide, we'll show you how to publish your existing markdown files in a GitHub repository quickly and easily using Flowershow.
 Let's get started!

 ## STEP 0: What You Need